SpotIM/openweb-ios-sample-app/CircleCI.md

 ## release_public_app_job

-1. Same as release_app_job but with a public preset and design to be shared with publishers for testing and etc.
+1. Same as release_app_job but with a public preset and designed to be shared with publishers for testing and etc.

 ## release_multi_workflow